 - Parents/carers should be aware that our school will take any reasonable action to safeguarding the welfare of its pupils.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm. ill treatment or neglect or other forms of harm staff have no alternative but to follow the LSCB procedures and contact CSWS Duty and Advice team to discuss their concerns. - In general, we will discuss concerns with parents / carers before approaching other agencies, and will seek consent/to inform parents/carers when making a referral to another agency.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm. ill treatment or neglect or other forms of harm staff have no alternative but to follow the Leeds Safeguarding Partnership (LSCP) procedures and contact CSWS Duty and Advice team to discuss their concerns. - In keeping with KCSIE, we will endeavour wherever possible to obtain at least two emergency contacts for every child in the federation in case of emergencies, and in case there are welfare concerns at home. - In general, we will discuss concerns with parents / carers before approaching other agencies, and will seek consent/to inform parents/carers when making a referral to another agency.
 Appropriate staff will approach parents / carers after consultation with the DSL.
 The exception to this rule will be in situations where a member of staff has reasonable cause to believe that informing parents/carers of a referral to another agency may increase the risk of significant harm to the child. - Parents/carers are informed about our safeguarding and child protection policy through: website, newsletters etc. A safeguarding/child protection statement is prominent in the school reception area.